• Skip to primary navigation

 How To Move To Mexico – Perfecto

-How to move to MexicoHere is a 2024 Update of the original “How To Move To Mexico – Perfecto” post, written when I achieved my 2016 goal of moving from Portland, Oregon, to San Miguel de Allende, Mexico.
+How to move to MexicoHere is a 2025 Update of the original “How To Move To Mexico – Perfecto” post, written when I achieved my 2016 goal of moving to San Miguel de Allende, Mexico from Portland, Oregon, .
 This was written after I sold my advertising agency – a rather good decision.
-FYI = For you ad agency people – here is how to sell your advertising agency.

 I live in San Miguel de Allende, a town Condé Nast Traveller named – get this – “Best Small City in the World” five times – not bad (OK, a bit of an overstatement, but I’ll take it).
 SMA is in the middle of the country (high desert) and is known for its culture, old-world colonial architecture, music, art, gourmet & street food, roof bars, and wonderful people.
 Plus, it has two international airports, each about 90 minutes away.
 The world-class Mexico City and its two airports are about four hours away by luxury bus or private van.

 Interesting side note.
 My advertising agency business consultancy is based here.
 In the past couple of years, three of my clients have decided to move to Mexico full-time or buy a second part-time home.
 Let me know if you are interested.
-I’ll turn you into the right people who can make that happen.
+I’ll turn you into the right/smart real estate people who can make that happen.

 How To Move To Mexico